Last Updated: March 2021

 Down syndrome affects each person diagnosed differently.
 Some people have mild symptoms and are fairly healthy, while others experience more difficulty learning and more severe health problems.
 Every case and individual is different.

 How Are IDDs and Down Syndrome Connected?

 Most children with Down syndrome have mild to moderate cognitive impairments, or intellectual disabilities.
-There is no formula to how an individual will be affected by IDDs.
+There is no formula for who or how an individual will be affected by IDDs or Down syndrome.
+Both disabilities affect all ages, races and people of different economic situations.
 This means the differences and similarities between two people can be very distant.